MarcoIeni/release-plz/docs/src/github-action.md

   ![](actions_settings.png)

-2. change "Workflow permissions" to:
+2. Change "Workflow permissions" to:
   - Grant read and write permissions (needed to push the PR branch);
   - Allow GitHub actions to create and approve pull requests (needed to create the PR).